Religious Programmes and Services

-We have a wide range of non-religious activities, running the gamut from enrichment programmes, art therapy, academic tutoring to family-based activities that volunteers can contribute to.
+We have a wide range of non-religious activities, running the gamut from enrichment programmes, academic tutoring to family-based activities that volunteers can contribute to.

-Realising the importance of equipping inmates with the relevant skills to ensure their successful reintegration upon release, organizations and volunteers are engaged to provide skills training and workshops on a voluntary basis.
+Realising the importance of equipping offenders with the relevant skills to ensure their successful reintegration upon release, organizations and volunteers are engaged to provide skills training and workshops on a voluntary basis.

-Programmes such as anger and emotion management, financial planning, and speech craft provide the necessary skill sets, positive habits and social values to inmates, so as to augment the rehabilitation efforts and allow effective i.e. Integration into the society
+Programmes such as anger and emotion management, financial planning, and speech craft provide the necessary skill sets, positive habits and social values to offenders, so as to augment the rehabilitation efforts and allow effective i.e. Integration into the society.

-Inmates are given opportunities to advance their educational qualifications, so that they can strive to be responsible and contributing citizens upon their release.
-Support from individual volunteers in terms of supervising or tutoring inmates in their weakest subjects is important.
-This will improve offenders' to achieve academic success.
+Offenders are given opportunities to advance their educational qualifications, so that they can strive to be responsible and contributing citizens upon their release.
+Support from individual volunteers in terms of supervising or tutoring offenders in their weakest subjects is important.
+This will improve offenders to achieve academic success.
 Volunteers not only help offenders academically, but also provide the encouragement and motivation by acting as mentors and friends.

 An offender needs a network of pro-social peers that encompasses friends, mentors and befrienders, to support his reintegration efforts.

 We welcome passionate individuals to sign up as a befriender.
-The befriending programme targets offenders who have minimal support from family and positive peers.
 Volunteers will foster a meaningful befriending relationship with the offenders in prison and continue to offer moral and pro-social support to offenders after their release, thus preparing offenders for reintegration into the society.
-The befriending programme would require 16-month commitment as the Befriender would befriend the offender of up to10 months before his release (incare) and continue to befriend the offender of up to 6 months after release (aftercare).
+The befriending programme would require 16-month commitment as the Befriender would befriend the offender of up to 10 months before his release (incare) and continue to befriend the offender of up to 6 months after release (aftercare).

 Families of offenders and ex-offenders play important roles in their rehabilitation and reintegration process.
 To many of them, their families have been a major source of motivation for them to change their ways.
 In addition, families can also provide ex-offenders with the financial and social support that these individuals need, while they pick up their lives after release from prisons.
 Enhancing support given to families of offenders can reduce re-offending and help prevent intergenerational patterns of incarceration.